- Prostate cancer treatment

 - Considering prostate cancer treatment options

 The stage of your cancer is one of the most important factors in choosing the best way to treat it.
-The "How is prostate cancer staged?" section explains how prostate cancer is staged, based on the extent of the cancer (using T, N, and M categories) and the PSA level and Gleason score at the time of diagnosis.
+Prostate cancer is staged based on the extent of the cancer (using T, N, and M categories) and the PSA level and Gleason score at the time of diagnosis.

-You may want to ask your doctor what factors he or she is considering when discussing your treatment options.
+You might want to ask your doctor what factors he or she is considering when discussing your treatment options.
 Some doctors might recommend options that are different from those listed here.

-These prostate cancers are small (T1 or T2a) and have not grown out of the prostate.
+These prostate cancers are small (T1 or T2a) and have not grown outside the prostate.
 They have low Gleason scores (6 or less) and low PSA levels (less than 10).
 They usually grow very slowly and may never cause any symptoms or other health problems.

-For men without any prostate cancer symptoms who are elderly and/or have other serious health problems that may limit their lifespan, active surveillance is often recommended.
+For men without any prostate cancer symptoms who are elderly and/or have other serious health problems that may limit their lifespan, watchful waiting or active surveillance is often recommended.
 For men who wish to start treatment, radiation therapy (external beam or brachytherapy) or radical prostatectomy may be options.

-Men who are younger and healthy may consider active surveillance (knowing that they may later need to be treated), radical prostatectomy, or radiation therapy (external beam or brachytherapy).
+Men who are younger and healthy may consider active surveillance (knowing that they may need to be treated later on), radical prostatectomy, or radiation therapy (external beam or brachytherapy).

-Stage II cancers have not yet grown outside of the prostate gland, but are larger, have higher Gleason scores, and/or have higher PSA levels than stage I tumors.
-Compared with stage I prostate cancers, stage II cancers that are not treated with surgery or radiation are more likely to eventually spread beyond the prostate and cause symptoms.
+Stage II cancers have not yet grown outside of the prostate, but are larger, have higher Gleason scores, and/or have higher PSA levels than stage I cancers.
+Stage II cancers that are not treated with surgery or radiation are more likely than stage I cancers to eventually spread beyond the prostate and cause symptoms.

-As with stage I cancers, active surveillance by following PSA levels is often a good option for men whose cancer is not causing any symptoms and who are elderly and/or have other serious health problems.
+As with stage I cancers, active surveillance is often a good option for men whose cancer is not causing any symptoms and who are elderly and/or have other serious health problems.
 Radical prostatectomy and radiation therapy (external beam or brachytherapy) may also be appropriate options.

-Treatment options for men who are younger and otherwise healthy may include:
+Treatment options for men who are younger and otherwise healthy might include:

 - Radical prostatectomy (often with removal of the pelvic lymph nodes).
 This may be followed by external beam radiation if your cancer is found to have spread beyond the prostate at the time of surgery, or if the PSA level is still detectable a few months after surgery.